Why do my headphones sound muffled? How to fix?

 Bone conduction drivers come in two types; mechanical and magnetostriction drivers.
 Both require pressing against the bones in your face, about an inch in front of your ears to pass the sound using vibrations to your inner ear.

-Bone conduction eardrums work using vibrations.
+Bone conduction headphones work using vibrations.
 A bone conduction driver will decode sound waves and convert them into vibrations.
 When the driver is placed on the bone near your ear, vibrations transfer directly to the middle ear where it enters the cochlea and you can hear the sound.

 Unlike regular headphones, bone conduction headphones replace the work done by your eardrums.